Exynos7580/android_kernel_samsung_a3xelte/README.md

 This kernel is for Android O and might not work with 7.0 or down.

-This is a common kernel for Exynos7580 devices, actually it contain code for :
+This is a common kernel for Exynos7580 devices, actually it contains source code for the :
-- A3 2016
+- A3 2016 (FULLY SUPPORTED AND ONLY TESTED DEVICE!)
-- A5 2016
+- A5 2016 (NOT TESTED)
-- J7 2015
+- J7 2015 (NOT TESTED)